AMES CONFERENCE 2018: #MOVIEMAKARS: SCREEN EDUCATION IN SCOTLAND

 B1: Higher Media After Units – an Overview of the Changes: Kirsty Mackinnon, SQA (SF)

-B2: Film Education Action Plan: Scott Donaldson, Creative Scotland (PSF)
+B2: Film Education Action Plan for Scotland: Scott Donaldson, Creative Scotland (PSF)

 B3: Complex Narrative Structure in Feature Films: David Griffith (SF)